 Personnel on the Oklahoma State University (OSU) -Stillwater and OSU-Tulsa campuses who use sealed sources of radioactive materials (RAM) must adhere to applicable federal and state regulations and institutional policies.
-Refer to OSU's Institutional Radiation Safety Policy and the Radiation Safety Website for specific regulatory links and additional guidance.
+Refer to OSU's Institutional Radiation Safety Policy and the Radiation Safety website for specific regulatory links and additional guidance.

-This handbook is designed to outline the responsibilities of RAM Principal Investigators (PIs) who use sealed sources and assist them in designing their projects and research activities, while maintaining compliance with safety regulations and best practices.
+This handbook is designed to outline the responsibilities of RAM Principal Investigators (PIs) who use sealed sources and assist them in designing their projects and research activities while maintaining compliance with safety regulations and best practices.

 For the purpose of this document, "sealed source" will be used to refer to any sealed source of RAM.
 While there are different regulatory and license requirements for different types and quantities of sealed sources, as noted later in this document, the vast majority of sealed sources fall under regulatory requirements.
 Pls should always consult with Radiation Safety personnel to determine which regulatory and license requirements he/she will need to follow.
+See the Generally Licensed Materials and Devices webpage for more information.